-After String of Pharmaceutical Failures, New Drug Offers Hope for Treating Alzheimer’s
+After String of Pharmaceutical Failures, BAN2401 Offers Hope for Preventing Alzheimer’s And Treating Dementia

 Alzheimer’s disease remains among the leading causes of death in the United States, affecting 5.7 million Americans.
 Someone in this country develops the disease every 65 seconds, and 1 in 3 seniors will die with Alzheimer’s or another form of dementia.
 Death rates for this disease have increased by 123% between 2000 and 2015.

 Despite the fact that Alzheimer’s is one of the great plagues of our time and the fact that thousands of researchers have dedicated countless hours to finding a solution, there is still no cure or long-term effective treatment for Alzheimer’s.
 However, after a long string of failed drugs, researchers believe they may finally found a glimmer of hope.